 - What type of schedule you need and for how long, if you are requesting a reduced schedule

-- How your supervisor can communicate with you during your absence
+- How your manager can communicate with you during your absence

 - Whether you need an alternate arrangement for receiving paychecks